ttlabtuat/SingLEM/README.md

-# SingLEM: A Foundation Model for Single-Channel EEG
+# SingLEM: Single-Channel Large EEG Model

 This repository contains the official PyTorch implementation and pretrained model weights for the paper: